951 204 783 | WA +34 636 921 236 reservas@aloratur.com

 Option 1 Heroes de Sostoa, 2 (Vialia Bus Stop)

-Minimum age for the Caminito del Rey?
+What is the minimum age to visit the Caminito del Rey?

-Can I walk the Caminito del Rey?
+Can I turn back on the Caminito del Rey?

 Is the Caminito del Rey dangerous?